Neillcllghn/TEST_taskmanager_react/README.md

 ### Media:

-1. The images of the burger came from [Unsplash](https://unsplash.com/).

-2. The icons in the footer in all pages of the website were taken from [Font Awesome.](https://fontawesome.com/)
+1. The icons in the Navigation bar were taken from [Font Awesome.](https://fontawesome.com/)

 - - -